Dynamic Media Facilities: Why DMF Matters & What’s Happening Now

 In March of 2026, the first meeting of the JT-DMF in the United States was held at the Paramount offices in New York City.

-At NAB 2026, the second version of the DMF Reference Architecture will be released by the EBU.
+The second version of the DMF Reference Architecture will be released by the EBU.

 Momentum is building.
 Whether you work for a vendor, systems integrator, or end user, the shift to software-defined infrastructure is already underway.
 The move toward dynamic facilities is not theoretical.
 It’s inevitable and it’s happening now.